alexanderwe/RealmBinary/README.md

 ❗This is a test repository for an archive issue seen in Xcode 15 Beta 1.
-Please do not use this in any way ❗
+Please do not use this in any way ❗ Please use the official repository if you want to include Realm into your project: https://github.com/realm/realm-swift